IVera96/IVera96.github.io/_pages/about.md

 I’m a curious and cheerful soul who loves discovering stories hidden in data.

-With a background in Applied Mathematics and a growing passion for Data Science and AI, I enjoy turning complex information into clear, visual, and impactful insights.
+With a background in Applied Mathematics and a passion that bridges **Data Analysis** and **Data Science**, I enjoy turning complex information into clear, visual, and impactful insights.
 Whether it’s through Python code, a colorful dashboard, or a good conversation, I love making sense of things and sharing what I learn along the way.

 ---

 ## ✨ About me (the human side)

 I’m someone who:
-- smiles often (and means it 😄)
+- smiles often and truly 😄
-- gets excited by data visualizations that actually *tell a story*
+- gets excited by visualizations that *tell a story*
-- believes that learning never really ends (and that’s the best part)
+- believes learning never ends (and that’s the best part)
-- enjoys teaching, explaining, and collaborating
+- enjoys teaching, explaining, and building together
-- thinks multilingualism is kind of like being a human API 🧠🌍
+- thinks multilingualism is like being a human API 🧠🌍
+- practices **calisthenics** for strength and balance 🧘‍♀️
+- loves **eating healthy, joyful food** – especially **Italian cuisine** 🍝🍅🍋

 ---